 The good news is you can safely load all six rounds in the Wrangler, which has a transfer bar firing mechanism.
 That means the firing pin is retracted until the act of firing.
 On an original SAA, the firing pin is always active as it’s fixed to the hammer and can come to rest against a live primer if the shooter isn’t careful, which is why most carry on an empty chamber.

 The Wrangler has the same ejection rod as the SAA and empty cases must be manually extracted.
-The sights are also similar in that they are a fixed blade front and a simple notched rear.
-Sights are not adjustable.
+The sights are also similar in that they are a fixed blade front sight and a simple notched rear sight.
+The sights are not adjustable.

 So how did the Wrangler perform?
 I tested it for accuracy and reliability and put about 500 rounds through it from a mixed bag of ammo.
 I had no issues to speak of as far as reliability goes.